Coma cocktail

 A coma cocktail is a combination of substances administered in an emergency to comatose individuals when the cause of the coma has not yet been determined.
 The intention is to work against various causes of a coma seen in an emergency setting including drug overdoses and hypoglycemia.
-The coma cocktail is sometimes colloquially referred to as a “party pack” by professionals in the pre-hospital emergency medical services field.
+The coma cocktail is sometimes colloquially referred to as a “party pack” by paramedics in the pre-hospital emergency medical services field.

 A standard combination included dextrose (1 Amp D50W IV), flumazenil (0.2 mg IV), naloxone (2 mg IV), and thiamine (100 mg IV).
 It has been suggested that the use of naloxone and flumazenil be administered more selectively than glucose and thiamine.

 Some have proposed that the concept be abandoned completely because modern EMS providers should be able to determine the likely etiology of the change in mental status.
 At a minimum, the clinical presentation of the patient should rule in or out some portions of the coma cocktail.
 For example, with the advent and widespread implementation of glucometers, the indications for administering glucose can be more narrowly defined and its use more regimented.